-- The best way to prevent coronavirus from spreading is to keep separate from other people. - If you have to be in contact with others, wear a mask.
+- The best way to prevent coronavirus from spreading is to keep separate from other people. - If you have to be in contact with others, wear a mask to try to prevent it from spreading.
 Those you have contact with should wear a mask too. - Children under 2 years should not wear a mask.